 Therapeutic dosing of ginger is generally between 1-3 grams per day.

 - Headaches and migraines

 - Lower blood pressure

-These potential benefits have not had enough research completed to verify the benefits of ginger.
+These potential benefits have not had enough research completed to be verified as true benefits of ginger.

 There are certain precautions to take when adding ginger to the diet.
 Be sure to discuss any new supplements with your doctor prior to starting so they can help evaluate the safety of your new supplement.

 Ginger has an anti-coagulant effect, so any other medications you may take for blood thinning can increase your risk of bruising or bleeding.

 As ginger may lower blood sugars and/or blood pressure (two of the most common causes of chronic kidney disease), it is important to discuss any ginger supplementation with your nephrologist or endocrinologist prior to starting.